 There is a lot of mystery and closely held secrets around getting pre spawn and spawning kings to bite on a consistent basis.
 While around for years, a relatively unused tactic in many locales now being adopted by savvy anglers is float fishing for salmon.

-In a nutshell, you are rigging up cured, fresh or artificial spawn to float downstream under a float similar to how you might target steelhead.
+In a nutshell, you are rigging up cured, fresh or spawn (chinook skein chunks) to float downstream under a float similar to how you might target steelhead.

 We have spent a lot of time working with a number of our guides who are aficionado's when it comes to float fishing in general, and got a great look and helpful insight into taking big kings under a float.